tseemann/snippy/README.md

 * `--mincov` is the minimum number of reads covering the variant position.
 * `--minfrac` is the minimum proportion of those reads which must differ from the reference.

-Snippy versions prior to 4.x used `--mincov 10 --micfrac 0.9` but this was removed in Snippy 4.x, which now relies primarily on the Freebayes statistical models to find homozygous variants of high probability.
+:warning: Snippy versions prior to 4.x used `--mincov 10 --micfrac 0.9` but this was removed in Snippy 4.x, which now relies primarily on the Freebayes statistical models to find homozygous variants of high probability.
 This increases true-positives and helps capture variants in extreme GC regions where Illumina coverage can drop below 10x.